TheBlueA/Notes/ORA-01417: a table may be outer joined to at most one other table.md

 ```
 Cause:
-acc's value acct and con are come from different table , and they are also join b and c 's condition,
+acc's value acct and con are also join b's condition,but they are come from different table .So Oracle will treat acc as two tables join b.(error)

 Solution :
+let acct and con come from a same table